Jerzy Lewandowski

-Jerzy Lewandowski is a Polish theoretical physicist who studies quantum gravity.
-He is a professor of physics at the University of Warsaw.
+Jerzy Lewandowski ([lɛvanˈdɔfskʲi]; 15 September 1959 – 8 October 2024) was a Polish theoretical physicist best known for his extensive research into general relativity and quantum gravity.

+Biography

-Lewandowski received his doctorate in Warsaw under Andrzej Trautman.
+Lewandowski was professor of physics at the University of Warsaw.
+He received his doctorate in Warsaw under Andrzej Trautman.
 He worked closely with Abhay Ashtekar at Pennsylvania State University in the 1990s on the mathematical justification of Loop Quantum Gravity (LQG).
 Among other things, he was at the Erwin Schrödinger Institute in Vienna and at the Max Planck Institute for Gravitational Physics in Golm near Potsdam.

 He dealt with cosmological models and the entropy of black holes in the LQG.
 In 2010 he and his colleagues investigated a scalar field together with the gravitational field as part of LQG and were able to show the origin of a time as the ratio of the scalar to the gravitational field, and the quantization of the gravitational field.

+Lewandowski died on 8 October 2024, at the age of 65.